onehilltech/ember-cli-mdc/README.md

 ### Individual Packages

     ember install ember-cli-[package-name]

-Examples:
+Ex.

     ember install ember-cli-mdc-forms
     ember install ember-cli-mdc-button
     ember install ember-cli-mdc-forms

-See the packages directory for a list of packages that can be installed individually.
+See the [packages directory](https://github.com/onehilltech/ember-cli-mdc/tree/master/packages) for a list of packages that can be installed individually.